alexluckett/AirportSimulator/README.md

 ================

 A simulation of an airport using two different types of priority systems: fuel based landings and waiting time values.

+Gained 97% as part of an Aston University module coursework submission.